 The human prefrontal cortex affords us the specialized skills of analysis, perspective-taking, judgment and regulation of impulses; all of which are essential for decision-making, relating to others and holding onto our self-value under stress.
 Fortunately, the prefrontal cortex has the power to override habits from the older region of the brain.
 It is possible to develop new habits that serve our long-term best interests and that promote true intimacy in our relationships.

 Over the years, my clinical work has involved helping individuals and families during periods of high stress (major life transitions, divorce, loss of employment, loss of a loved one) when it is easy to lose sight of self-value and succumb to anxiety, anger, fear, and hurting the people we love most.
-For the past six years, I’ve worked specifically with adults who identify anger issues that prevent successful personal and professional relationships.
+For over ten years, I’ve worked specifically with adults who identify anger issues that prevent successful personal and professional relationships.
 My therapeutic practice develops individual strategies for emotion reconditioning using a strength-based approach and incorporating mindfulness and cognitive-behavioral strategies.
 Therapy helps clients reduce overall resentment, increase frustration tolerance, reduce reactivity and gain greater life and relationship satisfaction.
 Each session is designed to move clients from a reactive, and therefore powerless state, to a proactive, confident and capable state; one much better suited for communication, relating with others and problem-solving.
 Therapy helps clients learn to activate the prefrontal cortex under stress and teaches specialized problem-solving strategies.
 In the process, clients can become the kind of persons, parents and partners that, deep in their hearts, they most want to be.